Pattadakal: Other monuments and inscriptions

 Other notable monuments at Pattadakal include a monolithic stone pillar bearing numerous inscriptions, the Naganatha temple, the Mahakuteshwara temple, which also bears numerous inscriptions, as well as several small shrines dedicated to Shiva.
 Near the Virupaksha, Sangameshwara and Mallikarjuna temples is a Shaiva stone pillar, featuring a trident emblem.
-The pillar bears inscriptions stating it was erected by Jnana Shivacharya from Mrigathanikahara, located on the north bank of the Ganges, and that he had gifted a parcel of land to the Vijayeshwara.
+The pillar bears inscriptions stating Jnana Shivacharya erected it from Mrigathanikahara, located on the north bank of the Ganges, and that he had gifted a parcel of land to Vijayeshwara.

-In 2008, Upinder Singh wrote that S. Venkateshaiah, a senior archaeologist with the ASI had located the quarry where the stones were sourced some 5 kilometers away from the Pattadakal.
+In 2008, Upinder Singh wrote that S. Venkateshaiah, a senior archaeologist with the ASI, had located the quarry where the stones were sourced some 5 kilometers away from Pattadakal.
 The site is notable for sketches of Shiva, Nandi, Durga, Ganesh, trident, peacock, swastika, symbols and inscriptions.
 Some of these may be emblems of guilds (sanghata) that quarried and supplied the stones for temples.

 Significance

-According to art historian Cathleen Cummings, the monuments at Pattadakal are a historically significant example of religion, society, and culture, particularly Hindu and Jain, in the Deccan region and is an expression of Hindu kingship and religious worldview of 8th-century India.
+According to art historian Cathleen Cummings, the monuments at Pattadakal are a historically significant example of religion, society, and culture, particularly Hindu and Jain, in the Deccan region, and are an expression of Hindu kingship and the religious worldview of 8th-century India.
 She writes that the artisans express the conflicting concepts of Dharma (duty, virtue, righteousness) and Moksha (liberation) in Hindu theology, particularly Pashupata Shaivism.
-Furthermore, she states that the significance lies not just within individual images but also in their relative location and sequence as well how it expresses the historic tension in Hindu religious tradition between the stately life of the householder and the life of the renouncer monk.
+Furthermore, she states that the significance lies not just within individual images but also in their relative location and sequence, as well as how they express the historic tension in Hindu religious tradition between the stately life of the householder and the life of the renouncing monk.

 The expression of Dharma, particularly raja-dharma (royal authority and duty) as exemplified by Rama, and Moksha are seen throughout the various temples at Pattadakal.
-The former is depicted in various friezes using examples of the life story of Rama from the Ramayana, while the latter is expressed with images of Lakulisha, Nataraja, Yoga, and numerous ascetics.
+The former is depicted in various friezes using examples of the life story of Rama from the Ramayan.
+At the same time, the latter is expressed with images of Lakulisha, Nataraja, Yoga, and numerous ascetics.
 Other imagery that is particularly prevalent at Pattadakal is that between Purusha and Prakriti, the soul and the matter, the masculine, and the feminine.

-The temples at Pattadakal are symbolic of the Chalukya inclination towards integration, and experimentation, resulting in a merging of the Northern and Southern Indian architectural styles.
+The temples at Pattadakal are symbolic of the Chalukya inclination towards integration and experimentation, resulting in a merging of the Northern and Southern Indian architectural styles.
 This is particularly evident when the architecture at Pattadakal, Aihole and Badami are viewed together.
 Aihole, in the 5th century, served as the incubator for the concepts that would lead to this integration of styles.
 These concepts were further refined in Badami during the 6th and 7th centuries.
 The culmination of this is, as described by UNESCO, "the apogee of an eclectic art which, in the 7th and 8th centuries, achieved a harmonious blend of architectural forms from the north and south of India".